AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-updates-link-to-comment-goes-to-details.md

 ---
-title: "Updates: Link to a comment redirects to Details page"
+title: 'Updates: Link to a comment redirects to Details page'
-description: "When a user follows a link to a comment on an object in Workfront, the update stream loads briefly, and then the user is redirected to the object's Details area.
-This may occur if the user clicks the link from an email or pastes the link into their browser."
+description: When a user follows a link to a comment on an object in Workfront, the update stream loads briefly, and then the user is redirected to the object's Details area.
+This may occur if the user clicks the link from an email or pastes the link into their browser.
 hidefromtoc: yes
+exl-id: b53d1627-3935-44cf-aa82-91c9dd39aabc
 ---
 # Updates: Link to a comment redirects to [!UICONTROL Details] page

 >[!NOTE]